 Ingredients

-• Freshly ground black pepper, for seasoning, plus 1/4 teaspoon
+- Freshly ground black pepper, for seasoning, plus 1/4

 Directions